 4 Recruitment Trends Expected In 2023

 As we move towards 2023, staying on top of the recruitment process is crucial to hire top talent.
+To stay competitive in the evolving job market, businesses may need to hire dedicated software developers who can adapt to new technologies and trends, much like the recruitment practices discussed in this article.
 From shifts in recruiting expectations and Zoom interviews becoming the new normal, there has been a substantial switch in the job market.
 Below we’ll discuss the top trends expected in 2023 that will help your company in its recruiting process.

 A. Remote Work

 Undoubtedly Covid – 19 left a remarkable change in the business world.
 Now people have a taste of working at home and are reluctant to go back to working any other way.
 In fact, studies have shown that 85% of employees believe that remote work is here to stay.
 Most workers value the opportunity to WFH (work from home).